-Different people have a different view on this and some see it as just supernatural translation, while others don’t do it at all because they believe it is bad even though it is a gift of the spirit.
+Different people have a different view on this and some see it as just supernatural translation, and others it is a unique new non-human language, while others don’t do it at all because they believe it is bad even though it is a gift of the spirit.
 To each their own.
 Here is one important aspect of it, denying speaking in tongues and calling it “the devil’s language” is heresy according to Paul just read what he wrote at the end of 1 Corinthians chapter 14 (v37-40).

 1 Cor 14:37 If you claim to be a prophet or think you are spiritual, you should recognize that what I am saying is a command from the Lord himself.
 38 But if you do not recognize this, you yourself will not be recognized.
 39 So, my dear brothers and sisters, be eager to prophesy, and don’t forbid speaking in tongues.
 40 But be sure that everything is done properly and in order.

 He says that tongues are not to be forbidden but they must be done in order.
 In addition, he says anyone that calls themselves a prophet and denies his prescription on how to use the gifts of the spirit like speaking in tongues and prophecy in this chapter is to be unrecognized.
 So Paul discredits people that reject the gift of speaking in tongues as false teachers.